UCSBCarpentry/2020-12-16-Rmarkdown-UCSB-online/index.md

 <h2><strong>Registration for this workshop opens on Wednesday, Nov 25 at 8:00 am PST</strong></h2>
 <a href="https://www.timeanddate.com/worldclock/fixedtime.html?msg=UCSB+Carpentry%3A+&iso=20201216T08&p1=1050">Check what time registration opens in your time zone</a>
+<h3> The registration widget is down, please use this link to register: https://www.eventbrite.com/e/introduction-to-rmarkdown-registration-127392667899 </h3>

 {% comment %}